The Gouffre Berger

 1954 - World record broken at -740 then -904 m

-The team got organized and new members joined the original team.
+The team got organised and new members joined the original team.
 During the summer of 1954, and again in the autumn, the explorations broke the world record twice.
-The news was reported in numerous newspapers and magazines, where they were described as the “vacation cavers”.
+The news was reported in numerous newspapers and magazines, where they were described as the “holiday cavers”.

 1955 - New world record set at -985 m